Call for Proposals

 The Provost, the Vice President of Research and Economic Development, and the Dean of the Graduate School are providing small grant awards to support research, creative or artistic projects.
 This program underscores the value placed on providing students with research opportunities and support for the scholarly work by graduate students.

-A committee assembled by the Dean of the Graduate School, with representation from the Graduate Council, will evaluate proposals.
+A committee assembled by the Dean of the Graduate School, comprised of members of the Graduate Council, will evaluate proposals.
 Each student chosen for support will receive an award up to $1000 to support his or her project.
-The total amount of funds made available by Provost DeHayes and Vice President Alfonso for this initiative is $40,000.
 One of the goals of the committee is to distribute the awards to students with quality projects representing a wide variety of departments within the University.
 Funds will be provided to graduate students to participate in original research, creative or artistic projects in which they have a major responsibility.
 Funds maybe used to support travel to national or regional conferences, the purchase of items for specific projects, to defray publication costs, and specific needs that the committee deems essential for the student’s development.
 Cost-sharing by departments and faculty sponsors are encouraged.
 These projects require supervision by a faculty sponsor.

 Please note, all funds must be expended and travel completed by 15 June 2016, with all accounting paperwork and receipts received by our office by 17 June 2016.